jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.4 ClipLidarToPolygon

-Clips a LiDAR point cloud to a vector polygon or polygons..
+Clips a LiDAR point cloud to a vector polygon or polygons.

 *Parameters*: